DDNStorage/exa-csi-driver/README.md

 metadata:
   name: exascaler-csi-file-driver-sc-nginx-dynamic
 provisioner: exa.csi.ddn.com
+mountOptions:                        # list of options for `mount -o ...` command
+#  - noatime                         #
 parameters:
   projectId: "100001"      # Required.
 Points to EXA project id to be used to set volume quota.
   exaMountUid: "1001"      # Uid which will be used to access the volume in pod.
 Should be synced between EXA server and clients.
   bindMount: "false"       # Determines, whether volume will bind mounted or as a separate lustre mount.
+  exaFS: "10.204.86.114@tcp:/testfs"   # Overrides exaFS value from config.
+Use this to support multiple EXA filesystems.
   mountOptions: ro,noflock
 ```